 Spotify 1 Day vs 3 Month Trading history

 If we look at Spotify’s trend for one day, it is obvious that the loss was considerably bad.
 However, if we look at the 3-month stock history, we notice how the stock in reality has generated 13.88% increase in price.
 So always remember that even if the company has had a bad day, does not mean that is performing poorly.
-If you are wondering why I did not show the 5-year graph instead of the 3-month is because Spotify has less than 5 years on Robinhood, so it would not be as nice to see the upward trend.
-Even then, the upward trend is shown for Spotify on the 5-year graph.
 Most of early investors get disappointed by buying stocks and then in one day or week start getting loses and decide to sell the stock before losing more money.
 However, if they start looking at the long-term information they can deduct that the company has a high chance of giving return on the longer-term investments.
 The longer the company has had their upward trend, the higher the chance that the company will keep giving you money on the long-term.

 The reason why many investors don’t follow these ideas and start selling as soon as they see negative trends is because they are victims to their personal greed.
 Rich people will obtain their money steadily.
 Just as you must wait to grow a plant and obtain fruits, money works the same way.
 And even though it is possible to make fast money on the stock market, it is unlikely, and hard to achieve.
-So, the strategies and layouts on this guide serve again, for long-term investments.
+So, the strategies and layouts on this guide serve for long-term investments.

 One safe baseline is to define upwards trends by at least 1 year of previous stock history.
 However, if the company does not have that much time in the market, more research might be needed given that it can be risky to invest in something rather new.
 Many analysts identify these trends in small time frames such as even hours or days and we will see why that is not useful at all in The Mindset section.

-Downward Trends or “Bearish” Trends

-These trends are the ones you need to avoid at all costs.
-The reason to avoid these stocks is simply because they are going down.
-Some examples for downward trends are the following: